 When does the government investigate on-board mortalities?

 The Australian Government only investigates on-board mortalities if they exceed a certain threshold.
 On long-haul voyages, this has only been when mortality rates of 2% for sheep and 1% of cattle are reached.
 However, following the exposure of sheep suffering on-board live export vessels in 2018, the Australian Government is proposing to reduce these rates to 1% for sheep and 0.5% for cattle.
+Following a review of the Australian Standards for the Export of Livestock (ASEL), as of 1 November 2020, the notifiable voyage mortality level will be 0.5% for cattle and 1% for sheep.
 The different rates for cattle and sheep are an indication of their relative value to the exporters: sheep deaths matter less than cattle deaths.
 So on a voyage involving 70,000 sheep, 700 must die before the cause of death is investigated.

 Mortality rates are routinely exceeded (at least 70 occasions since 2006), but in practice they represent only a small proportion of voyages with unusually high death rates.
-In the past 5 years, 32 sheep voyages have had a mortality rate of over 1%, when the industry average is 0.74%, yet only 3 of these triggered an investigation.
+Between 2014 and 2018, 32 sheep voyages had a mortality rate of over 1%, when the industry average was 0.74%, yet only 3 of these triggered an investigation.
 The Australian Government also publishes 6-monthly statistics on mortality rates during live export journeys.

 If you would like to take action on this issue, please visit our live export campaign pages.